rubygems/bundler/README.md

 To see what has changed in each version of bundler, starting with 0.9.5, see the [CHANGELOG](http://github.com/carlhuda/bundler/blob/master/CHANGELOG.md).
 For information about changes that will happen in the future, see the [ROADMAP](http://github.com/carlhuda/bundler/blob/master/ROADMAP.md).

-### Other questions

-Any remaining questions may be asked via IRC in [#bundler](irc://irc.freenode.net/bundler) on Freenode, or via email on the [Bundler mailing list](http://groups.google.com/group/ruby-bundler).

 ## Upgrading from Bundler 0.8 to 0.9 and above

 See [UPGRADING](http://github.com/carlhuda/bundler/blob/master/UPGRADING.md).

+## Other questions

+Feel free to chat with the Bundler core team (and many other users) on IRC in the  [#bundler](irc://irc.freenode.net/bundler) channel on Freenode, or via email on the [Bundler mailing list](http://groups.google.com/group/ruby-bundler).